Cancer myth: Coffee, tea, hot beverages and cancer

 Coffee is produced from ground, roasted coffee beans, which are the dried seeds of coffee plant berries.
 Instant coffee is made up of the soluble solids derived from dried, double-brewed coffee.

-In 2007 the authoritative World Cancer Research Fund (WCRF) reviewed 66 studies and concluded that it is unlikely that coffee has any substantial effect on the risk of developing pancreatic cancer .
-The WCRF also reviewed 24 studies investigating coffee and kidney cancer, and concluded that an association between coffee and risk of kidney cancer was unlikely .
+In 2007 the authoritative World Cancer Research Fund (WCRF) reviewed 66 studies and concluded that it is unlikely that coffee has any substantial effect on the risk of developing pancreatic cancer1.
+The WCRF also reviewed 24 studies investigating coffee and kidney cancer, and concluded that an association between coffee and risk of kidney cancer was unlikely.1

 More recently, some studies have shown that coffee may protect against certain types of cancer, such as kidney, endometrial and possibly bowel cancers.
-However a 2010 review of studies investigating the relationship between coffee drinking and risk of cancer of the pancreas, kidney, bowel, breast, endometrium, ovaries, liver, prostate and stomach found that across all sites, evidence largely points to an overall general lack of effect .
+However, a 2010 review of studies investigating the relationship between coffee drinking and risk of cancer of the pancreas, kidney, bowel, breast, endometrium, ovaries, liver, prostate and stomach found that across all sites, evidence largely points to a lack of an effect.2

 Overall, drinking tea is more likely to be beneficial than harmful with regard to cancer risk, although the risk appears to be reduced only slightly.